 Nevertheless, hedonism is a very subjective kind of objectivism.
-What I mean is that it allows for a very wide range of different kinds of lives that count as equally welllived-what we have called pluralism.
+What I mean is that it allows for a very wide range of different kinds of lives that count as equally well-lived-what we have called pluralism.
 It is not completely pluralistic, since it would say that someone who desired to be unhappy (and achieved that desire) as having low well-being.
 Nevertheless, it would still say that the serial killer and rich, lazy drug addict had high well-being.
 However, these kinds of cases might seem to pose an objection to hedonism: if hedonism says that these individuals lives are going really well for them and if we think that these aren't really good lives that are being lived, then perhaps that means there is something wrong or limited about hedonism as a theory of well-being.
-It is for this reason that objectivists typically move beyond hedonism, adding other things besides happiness, that are required for a life well-lived.
-What other things might be required for well-being besides happiness?
+It is for this reason that objectivists typically move beyond hedonism, adding other things besides happiness?
 Some common things that philosophers suggest are: autonomy, personal growth, friendship, morality, and knowledge.
 Consider what it would mean to say that personal growth is necessary for one to achieve a well-lived life.
 If personal growth is necessary, then the life of the rich, lazy drug addict who did nothing other than sit around all day getting high would not count as a well-lived life, even if we grant that that person enjoys this life.